abikrish/kuromasu/README.md

 Currently, the sample program is setup to run all the unsolved puzzels with all heuristic functions (Domain and constraint based.).

+Simple type "python3 ./kuromasu_sample_run.py" in terminal window to run the sample program.